dcalc/WaLSAtools_fork/docs/idl/WaLSAtools.md

 		    -----------------------------------------------------------------------------------------
 			```

-    If data, time or cadence, and the type of analysis are not provided, then the code returns the sequential information as documented above.
+    If the data, time, or cadence, and the type of analysis are not provided, the code enters a guidance mode, providing detailed instructions and prompting you for the necessary information.

-    Running **WaLSAtools** is relatively painless, and easy to understand, if you follow the instruction printed in the terminal.
-    Please note the format and unit of the input, keyword, and output parameters.

     ??? source-code "Source code"
         ``` python linenums="1" hl_lines="17"
-        --8<-- "codes/idl/walsatools.pro"
+        --8<-- "codes/idl/WaLSAtools/walsatools.pro"
         ```

 <br>